Agilent Early Career Professor Award (AECPA)

-The purpose of the Agilent Early Career Professor Award is to:
+Winner of the 2022 Agilent Early Career Professor Award

-- Promote and encourage excellent research enabling measurements of importance to Agilent Technologies and the world
+- Promote and encourage excellent research enabling technologies of importance to Agilent Technologies and the world

 - Establish strong collaborative relationships between Agilent researchers and leading professors early in their career